Citadel of 's-Hertogenbosch: The citadel during the 1813-1814 liberation

-In November 1813 Prince William landed in the Hague.
+In November 1813 Prince William landed at The Hague.
 Within a month he ruled the Sovereign Principality of the United Netherlands.
-However, many fortresses remained under French control. 's Hertogenbosch was one of these.
+However, many fortresses remained under French control. 's-Hertogenbosch was one of these.
 Commander Colonel Moulé de la Raitrie had been in 's-Hertogenbosch for four years, and was quite aware of how it could be defended.
 On 12 December 1813 the garrison was reinforced by the retreating troops of general Molitor.
 On 15 December the Prussian commander Adolf Friedrich von Oppen crossed the Meuse.
 On the 18th Molitor left 's Hertogenbosch for Grave, but 500 soldiers were left behind to garrison the citadel, even though there were few supplies.
 On 19 December Oppen bombarded the citadel, and demanded its surrender.
 In light of their superior artillery, the defenders flatly rejected this demand.
 However, even from a short-term perspective, there was little hope for the garrison.
 It had eighty guns, and a lot of war material, but only 1,000 men.

 Such a garrison was way too small for 's-Hertogenbosch.
 Even so, it could have held out against Oppen's forces if it had been supported by the populace, but this was not the case.
 On the contrary, in the night of 6–7 January 1814 a resistance committee published its desire to get rid of the French on the streets of the town.
 The French were not able to find out who headed the resistance.
 Next, an alliance negotiator appeared on 15 January 1814, but he was sent back.
 The resistance then coordinated an uprising in the town with an assault from the outside.
 During the night of 25–26 January 1814 multiple city gates were assaulted from within the town and from the outside.
 The French were defeated, and retreated to the citadel.
 Now the victors could make very credible threats to the French, who were very far from their own army.
 On the morrow of taking the town, 26 January, the French capitulated on adverse terms.
 The officers were free to leave on promise of not serving for a year, but the soldiers became prisoners of war.